ericmedvet/slides/advanced-programming-2324/10-class-loading-javadoc.md

 The JVM needs to use a `.class` file when:
 - a constructor is executed
 - a method is executed (static or not)
-- a static field is accessed
+- a field is accessed (static or not)

 Whenever the JVM needs to use a `.class` file:
 - it looks for it in memory